Scaffolding Parts: 11 Different Components Of Scaffolding

 • Placement: Each sole board should be positioned under a base plate at the bottom of a standard.
 The ground beneath must be level and capable of bearing the load.

-• Inspection: Regular checks are necessary to ensure that sole boards are in good condition, free from cracks or significant wear, to maintain scaffold stability.
+• Inspection: Regular checks are necessary to ensure that sole boards are in good condition, free from cracks or significant wear, and to maintain scaffold stability.

 Proper use of sole boards is crucial for the safety and stability of scaffolding structures.
 They help prevent accidents by ensuring that the scaffold remains level and secure, even on challenging ground conditions.